SrikanthS-IIT/IIT-Mandi-Online-Hardware-M-and-I-Labs/README.md

 The course content is designed by

 - **Dr. Srikanth Sugavanam**, Assistant Professor, School of Computing and Electrical Engineering, IIT Mandi, and
-- **Dr. Erwin Fuhrer**, Assistant Professor, School of Computing and Electrical Engineering, IIT Mandi.
+- **Dr. Erwin Fuhrer**, Visiting Assistant Professor, School of Computing and Electrical Engineering, IIT Mandi.

 The course is licensed under the Creative-Commons CC-BY-NC-SA license.